What support is your business eligible for?

 Financial support for businesses

 NSDC is keen to support its business community and their employees in these unprecedented and challenging times.
-So far, we have already made 2,229 relief payments to local businesses with a total value of approximately £26,160,000.

 We are committed to being as flexible as possible in administering relief for qualifying businesses and people affected.
 The support packages available are: